Michael-Meade/xmr_pools/README.md

 [https://medium.com/@michaelmeade3/xmr-pool-address-search-367c0168fdb9](https://medium.com/@michaelmeade3/xmr-pool-address-search-367c0168fdb9)

 Theres also a more detailed explanation on how to add more pools.
+Also it shows examples of the graphs that are generated.

 # License